kkysen/cstar/LRM.md

 ### Modules
-Every C* file (by default using a `.cstar` extension) is implicitly a module, though modules can also be declared inline with the `mod `*`name`*` {}` keyword[*](#unimplemented-features).
+Every C* file (by default using a `.cstar` extension) must be UTF-8.
+Each file is implicitly a module, though modules can also be declared inline with the `mod `*`name`*` {}` keyword[*](#unimplemented-features).
 Everything between the braces belongs to the module `name`.